toshi2k2/toshi2k2.github.io/_pages/about.md

 My current work involves intersection of unsupervised learning, 3D generative models, continual learning, domain adaptation, and model robustness.
 <!-- I also dabble in causal inference and optimal transport.  -->
-My research revolves around using cognitive computational vision concepts for solving signal processing and machine learning problems especially related to computer vision and graphics.
+My research revolves around using cognitive computational vision concepts for solving signal processing and machine learning problems especially related to computer vision and graphics in an efficient manner.

 Currently, I am focusing on projects regarding part-based 3D object representation and completion, image-to-3D generative modelling and lifelong learning for Internet-scale large vision-language models.